What is CSAT and how to measure it?

 How do NPS and CES differ from CSAT?

-While CSAT measures satisfaction with a specific interaction, Net Promoter Score (NPS) gauges overall brand loyalty by asking how likely a customer is to recommend your business.
-Customer Effort Score (CES) measures how easy it was for customers to complete a task or resolve an issue.
-Each serves a different purpose, but CSAT is especially useful for assessing real-time service quality.
+CSAT measures satisfaction with a specific interaction, such as a support ticket or onboarding step.
+Net Promoter Score (NPS) measures long-term loyalty by asking how likely a customer is to recommend your business.
+Customer Effort Score (CES) focuses on how easy it was to complete a task.
+Use CSAT for immediate feedback, NPS to track overall brand health, and CES to identify friction in the customer experience.

 What is a good CSAT score, and how often should I measure it?